 (G3.2) Name Tags / Collar Numbers - You are not allowed to identify players in game via name tags or session ID.
 Police or NHS ranks and collar numbers are fine, as they “wear clothing with the rank on '' unless they are undercover.
 (Not in their uniform or masked.)

-(G3.3) Hot Mic - You must hot-mic all communications that have been made over any external methods or phone conversation when they are relevant to influencing the course of roleplay.
-This means that if you are communicating to fellow team members via any external methods or phone conversation and you are in audio proximity range of another player (they can hear you, you are restrained or your hands are up), you must hot mic any commands given so the rival player can overhear.
+(G3.3) Hot Mic - While external communications are discouraged, if used, you must hot-mic all communications that have been made over any external methods or phone conversation when they are relevant to influencing the course of roleplay.
+This means that if you are communicating to fellow team members via any external methods or phone conversation and you are in audio proximity range of another player (they can hear you or your hands are up), you must hot mic any commands given so the rival player can overhear.

 (G3.4) OOC Tweets - Use of the Twitter app is considered in-character information and as such no OOC information, or information which breaches NLR should be tweeted.